intelligent-machine-learning/dlrover/docs/tutorial/rl_integration_guide.md

 DLRover decouples the control plane from the RL implementation and abstracts the algorithm implementation.
 This abstraction allows adaptation to various RL implementations across different algorithm and model architectures.
-For more details, refer to the: [design document](../design/reinforcement-learning-overview.md#pluggable-rl-workload).
+For more details, refer to the: [Design doc](../design/reinforcement-learning-overview.md#pluggable-rl-workload).

 ## Instruction
 ### Process Instruction